krb5/krb5/doc/rst_source/krb_users/user_commands/kinit.rst

 **-s** *start_time*
     requests a postdated ticket, valid starting at *start_time*.
-    Postdated tickets are issued with the **invalid** flag set, and need to be fed back to the kdc before use.
+    Postdated tickets are issued with the **invalid** flag set, and need to be resubmitted to the KDC for validation before use.

 **-r** *renewable_life*
     requests renewable tickets, with a total lifetime of